-Are you going to install or re-install an inboard engine yourself?
-Then prepare yourself well, start with the basics and start measuring.
-Then you can replace an engine with minimal adjustments.
-For recent engine types, you often know the installation dimensions or they are easy to find.
-Pay particular attention to:
+Are you planning to install or modify an inboard engine yourself?
+Prepare well, start with the basics, and take measurements.
+With minimal adjustments, you can replace an engine.
+For recent engines, you often know the installation dimensions or they are easy to find.
+Pay special attention to:

 - propeller shaft height